 The strange thing is, that every single day there is something that pops out like a cartoon, and makes me laugh.
+Do you experience these ah ha moments?
 Sometimes I share it with you and other days I cannot creep out of the black tunnel to summon the energy to work through the foggy brain mush.

 My beautiful sister and some precious friends have been patient, understanding and shone their torches through the dim light to guide my way.
 Not all at the same time, which is actually perfect – they seem to drift through the mist at just the right times.
 They also need their space and to preserve their own energy, especially during the Covid times, to stay in the sane department too, so I have huge respect and appreciate them for reaching out to me.

 The potion, Kimchi, supports gut health.
 This factor is overlooked when treating depression.
-Ps good gut health will also help the body cope with and fight Covid.
+Ps good gut health will also help the body cope with and fight Covid (fight any illness for that matter).
 Gut health plays a major role in one’s emotions, concentration and judgement… so much so that it has been nicknamed the “second brain”.
 Emotional stress, poor concentration, poor sleeping habits and general unhappiness are all factors which can very often be linked to bacterial imbalances in the digestive tract, and which can often be resolved through improving that balance.